BlackyDrum/chromadb-cpp/README.md

 - **Querying**: Perform advanced searches on collections using documents or embeddings

 > [!IMPORTANT]
 > This C++ client supports ChromaDB version 1.x.x and above only.
-For compatibility with earlier versions, please refer to a prior release [here](https://github.com/BlackyDrum/chromadb-cpp/releases/tag/v1.1.0).

 ## Example